awiekerson/VRHeadset-Website/README.md

 The website features fundamental HTML and CSS concepts, structured with a header, hero , body, and footer.
 I utilized flexbox extensively to achieve a clean and modern layout.

-Currently, the site is static and does not incorporate JavaScript, but I plan to enhance its functionality in the future.
+Currently, the site is static and does not incorporate JavaScript, but I plan to enhance its functionality future projects.

 Check out the finalized website here: <a target="_blank" href="http://vronline.wuaze.com/">VR Headset Website</a>